Biographical Info

 Past Commander-in-Chief

-Brad’s eligibility for membership in the SUVCW comes from his two great-grandfathers, Sgt.
+Brad’s eligibility for membership in the SUVCW came from his two great-grandfathers, Sgt.
 William Braden Schall of the 11th Illinois Cavalry and Willis Reed, a Private in the 107th Illinois Infantry and Sergeant in the 1st Illinois Light Artillery.

 Three uncles also served in the Union Army, namely: Capt.
 Absalom Schall of the 11th Pennsylvania Infantry, Corp.
 Andrew Jackson Schall of the 79th Pennsylvania Infantry, who was killed at the battle of Fair Oaks, and Pvt.
 Albert G. Schall of the 67th Pennsylvania Infantry.
 William Braden Schall and Absalom Schall were both members of the Grand Army of the Republic (GAR).
-Brad has also identified an additional twenty-two relatives who fought for the Union.
+Brad also identified an additional twenty-two relatives who fought for the Union.

-His interest in the Civil War goes back to his childhood, when he lived one block from the Lincoln Civil War Memorial in Hutchinson, Kansas.
+His interest in the Civil War went back to his childhood, when he lived one block from the Lincoln Civil War Memorial in Hutchinson, Kansas.
 As a child, his family participated in Memorial Day services with descendants of members of the Joseph Hooker Post No. 17, GAR, of which his great-grandfather had been a member.
 Brad’s family decorated the graves of their great-grandfather and other Civil War soldiers at East Side Cemetery in Hutchinson with flags and flowers.

-Brad joined the Phil Sheridan Camp No. 4, SUVCW in San José, California in the mid-1990s, and over the years has held nearly every position in the several Camps to which he has belonged.
+Brad joined the Phil Sheridan Camp No. 4, SUVCW in San José, California in the mid-1990s, and over the years held nearly every position in the several Camps to which he belonged.
 He was the organizer of the Gen. Alfred Pleasonton Camp No. 24 in 1999.

 He was elected Commander of the Department of California and Pacific in 2002 and 2003.

-At the national level Brad has served as a member of the following committees: Civil War Memorials, eBay Surveillance, Constitution & Regulations, and Civil War Sesquicentennial; and as Chairman of the Civil War Memorial Grant Fund, Fraternal Relations, and Life Membership Committees.
-He has also served as National Patriotic Instructor, National Chief of Staff, Junior Vice Commander-in-Chief, and was twice elected to the National Council of Administration.
-Brad has also served as the co-chair of the SUVCW Charitable Foundation.
+At the national level Brad served as a member of the following committees: Civil War Memorials, eBay Surveillance, Constitution & Regulations, and Civil War Sesquicentennial; and as Chairman of the Civil War Memorial Grant Fund, Fraternal Relations, and Life Membership Committees.
+He also served as National Patriotic Instructor, National Chief of Staff, Junior Vice Commander-in-Chief, and was twice elected to the National Council of Administration.
+Brad also served as the co-chair of the SUVCW Charitable Foundation.

 In 2002, Brad sold his meat brokerage business and retired to Lincoln, California.
 His business career in the food industry started at Safeway while in school, and he spent seventeen years at the Quaker Oats Company in sales, sales management and sales promotion.
 He left Quaker Oats to spend ten years in the export/import business and then as general manager of a Con Agra Distribution Company in California.
 He went to the meat industry after that and finally ended his career by owning his own business for the last eight years.

-Brad belongs to the California Historical Society, Kansas State Historical Society, Derry Pennsylvania Historical Society, Genealogical Society of Pennsylvania, Fort Larnard Old Guard, Friends of Gettysburg, Gettysburg Battlefield Association, Lincoln Forum, California State Military Museum, Sacramento and San Francisco Civil War Roundtables, Co-Chairman of the Friends of Civil War Alcatraz, Volunteer National Park Service Docent at Alcatraz Island in San Francisco, National Eagle Scout Association, manager of the Sun Eagles senior softball team, Fellowship of Christian Athletes and is a veteran of the United States Army.
+Brad belonged to the California Historical Society, Kansas State Historical Society, Derry Pennsylvania Historical Society, Genealogical Society of Pennsylvania, Fort Larnard Old Guard, Friends of Gettysburg, Gettysburg Battlefield Association, Lincoln Forum, California State Military Museum, Sacramento and San Francisco Civil War Roundtables, Co-Chairman of the Friends of Civil War Alcatraz, Volunteer National Park Service Docent at Alcatraz Island in San Francisco, National Eagle Scout Association, manager of the Sun Eagles senior softball team, Fellowship of Christian Athletes and was a veteran of the United States Army.

 Brad dedicated his year of service as Commander-in-Chief to his two great-grandfathers who served in the Civil War, to his parents who taught him the love of country, respect for family members who came before, the love of God and the exciting history of the American Civil War, and to his mentor, the late Bob Lowe, PDC.